Everybody Wants Some!!

 The plot is loose; less a typical story arc and more so a series of glimpses into comedic conversations about trivial things, reminiscent of Dazed in this way but a touch less successful at it.
 In Dazed, virtually every scene captures some potent aspect of teenager attitudes, with many hilarious lines now solidified in the American comedy film canon.
 There are a few such highlights in Everybody though, such as when four of the guys sit around doing bong hits and listening to records.
 It's a scene that deftly displays classic stoner conversation, with topics such as The Twilight Zone, corporate America, Carl Sagan, Mayans, and language being "a construct".

 Various cultural scenes are looked at, as the young men open to the world.
 College partying, sex, drinking, pot-smoking, and the sports world intersect with the disco scene, honky-tonk line dancing, and punk rock culture.
 Even HipHop is touched on (as much as it could be at its limited stage of evolution in 1980 Texas) when five of the guys enthusiastically rap along to Sugarhill Gang's 1979 hit "Rapper's Delight" while cruising in their car, in a segment reminiscent of the Wayne's World "Bohemian Rhapsody" lip-sync scene.
 And yet another cultural scene is glimpsed when Jake and his new friends attend a bizarre masquerade party thrown by the theater and dance majors, complete with theatrical performances, outlandish decorations, and extravagant costumes.
-It's a memorable, visually vibrant party sequence that turns into an all-nighter for Jake and company.
+It's a memorable, visually vibrant scene that turns into an all-nighter for Jake and company.
 At one point, while Jake and his new buddy Finn are at a punk rock concert, he claims that he thinks he's having an identity crisis as in the last three days they've attended a disco, a cowboy bar, and now are "punks for a night".
 Says Jake, "It sorta begs the question about who we really are", to which Finn responds, "I'll tell you who we really are: we're a couple of guys who are gonna do whatever it takes to get laid".
 And so there you have it.
 Maybe seems a bit shallow, a bit simple-minded—and maybe it is.
 But these are 18- to 22-year-old 1980 Texas college dudes, so it's also honest.

 Linklater was born and raised in Texas, attended high school and college there in the '70s and '80s, and played baseball for his college team, so it's safe to assume that some aspects of both Dazed and Confused and Everybody Wants Some!! are autobiographical.
 This lends authenticity to both pictures, as their creator is confident and knowledgable about his subjects.
 The time setting is effectively captured by the attitudes of the main characters (several of whom sport moustaches and shaggy hair), style of dress, music, cars, and other details.